jitsi/jitsi-meet/README.md

 node_modules/.bin/webpack-dev-server
 ```

-Alternatively, you can use a proxy server as the backend server by setting the WEBPACK_DEV_SERVER_PROXY_TARGET variable.
-To do that type
+By default the backend deployment used is `beta.meet.jit.si`, you can point the Jitsi-Meet app at a different backend by using a proxy server.
+To do this set the WEBPACK_DEV_SERVER_PROXY_TARGET variable, type
 ```
 WEBPACK_DEV_SERVER_PROXY_TARGET=https://your-example-server.com node_modules/.bin/webpack-dev-server
 ```